 80

-Participants work on producing spoken and written names of personally relevant target items using a self-cueing hierarchy.
+Participants work on producing spoken and written names of personally-relevant target items.
 Treatment focuses on the use of strategies that capitalize on spared cognitive-linguistic abilities to support word retrieval.
 The participant completes two (one hour each) teletherapy sessions per week with a clinician plus 30 minutes of additional independent, computer-based practice exercises 3 times per week.

 tDCS is a type of non-invasive brain stimulation.
-1.5 milliamp (mA) of current will be delivered via electrodes in saline-soaked sponges placed on the left and right sides of the head.
-During sham stimulation 1.5 milliamp (mA) of current will be delivered for a brief period and then turned off.
-The stimulation will be delivered for 20 minutes, 5 times weekly, in the participant's home setting while the participant engages in computer-delivered speech-language training.
+2.0 milliamp (mA) of current will be delivered via electrodes in saline-soaked sponges placed on the left and right sides of the head.
+In sham stimulation, current will be delivered for a brief period of time and then turned off.
+Sham stimulation will last 20 minutes and will occur 5 times weekly, in the participant's home setting, while the participant engages in computer-delivered speech-language training.
 Sessions are monitored by study personnel.

 UCSF Memory and Aging Cener